 In the above code, we directly applied our function to df, which resulted in an error.
 The code is already commented.

-Then, we started applying a function to individual columns, and that’s where it is working correctly, and we get the output vector of the same size as the column’s size.
+Then, we applied a function to individual columns, and that’s where it started working correctly; we obtained the output vector of the same size as the column’s size.

 That’s all, mates!